 Rail Regulatory Excellence IntelliConference

-Core question: What regulations can stakeholders agree on that are either outdated, de minimis, redundant, counter-productive, or can be improved or replaced in support of the growth and safety of railroads and their service?
+Core question: What regulations can stakeholders agree on that are either outdated, de minimis, redundant, counterproductive, or can be improved or replaced in support of the growth and safety of railroads and their service?

 Round One